VeggieWorld

-VeggieWorld are annual vegan food and clothing festivals held in numerous locations around Europe and Asia.
+VeggieWorld is annual vegan food and clothing festivals held in numerous locations around Europe and Asia.
 VeggieWorld is one of the biggest Vegan/Vegetarian festivals in the world, and one of the biggest such fairs, with on average 8,000 visitors (compared with 14,500 visitors at the 2018 London Vegfest).
 The first VeggieWorld festival was held in Wiesbaden in 2011, hosted by ProVeg Deutschland (known as Vegetarierbund Deutschland until 2017).

 Locations

 These festivals take place in the following countries: cities: